 Short-term payment arrangements

 You may be eligible for a time payment agreement.
-You can either submit your request in writing or come to the front counter during business hours.
+You can submit your request in writing ([email protected]), call us (253-512-2258), or come to the front counter during business hours.
 The written request for time payment must include your case/account number, full name, mailing address, and phone number.
 It is encouraged to follow up with the court after five business days to verify the time payment was set up.

-Criminal cases, photo violations, and non-traffic infractions have 60 days to pay in full or set up a payment plan.
+Criminal cases, photo violations, and infractions have 30 days (33 days if mailed to you) to pay in full or you may contact the court for a 90 day payment plan.

 Long-term payment arrangements.

 You may set up an account with Court Payment Management Services (CPMS) by calling 360-748-4784.
-To get started, send in your CPMS application along with your first month’s payment and a $15 processing fee.
+To get started, send in your CPMS application along with your first month’s payment and the processing fee.
 You must send your application at least two weeks before your due date.

 If you do not pay your fee or fine in time, your account may be sent to collections.
 If your account was sent to collections, you will need to contact the court to find out which agency has the account.